HANCOCK FINANCIAL SOLUTIONS

 If you make a contribution to your RDSP, the federal government will match that contribution.

-If your Family Income is Less Then or equal to $93,208*
+If your Family Income is less-than or equal to $93,208*

 • For the first $500 you contribute every year, the government matches 3 dollars for every 1 dollar.
 You put in $500 and the